Hunting the Merriam’s Wild Turkey

 Get Ready to Walk

 Sharing the Black Hills region with Wyoming, turkey hunting in South Dakota is all about public land opportunities.
 Three-quarters of the 2.3 million acres described as the Black Hills are public lands mostly managed by the U.S. Forest Service.
+However, the state did recently reduce the number of non-resident turkey tags for the 2025 and 2026 seasons, so it may be harder to grab a tag if you don’t live here.

-Of course, anytime you can gain access to the private lands along the river bottoms, you’ll find very dense turkey populations.
+Of course, anytime you can gain access to the private lands along the river bottoms, you’ll find dense turkey populations.
 The Merriam’s found here were introduced to the state from New Mexico in 1948, 1950, and 1951, with the introduction of a grand total of 29 birds.
 These birds clearly found the habitat suitable for success as South Dakota now has well-established turkey populations across much of the state.

 A hunter aims a shotgun at a Merriam's wild turkey gobbling in a field.